erfanzar/EasyDeL/docs/attentionmodule_example.md

-# AttentionModule: A Versatile Attention Mechanism Factory
+# FlexibleAttentionModule: A Versatile Attention Mechanism Factory

-The `AttentionModule` class is designed to simplify the creation and execution of different attention mechanisms within your EasyDeL models.
+The `FlexibleAttentionModule` class is designed to simplify the creation and execution of different attention mechanisms within your EasyDeL models.
 It provides a unified interface for working with various attention types, allowing you to easily switch between them and experiment with different configurations.